Skip to the navigation Skip to the content

 • Sven Mehlert, Dammfleth

-• Fachhochschule Kiel, Fachbereich Landbau, Osterrönfeld, Prof. Dr. Rainer Wulfes
+• Kiel University of Applied Sciences, Faculty of Agriculture, Osterrönfeld, Prof. Dr. Rainer Wulfes

-• Landwirtschaftskammer Schleswig-Holstein, Rendsburg, Dr. Martin Komainda, Dr. Lars Biernat
+• Chamber of Agriculture Schleswig-Holstein, Rendsburg, Dr. Martin Komainda, Dr. Lars Biernat